Suspension and Steering Repair in Franklin, TN

 Your suspension system helps absorb bumps, support the weight of your vehicle, keep your tires in contact with the road, and improve ride stability.
 When suspension parts wear out, your vehicle may feel rough, unstable, or harder to control.

-Auto Clinic of Franklin provides **suspension repair in Franklin, TN** for many domestic and Asian import vehicles.
-Whether your vehicle has a rough ride, uneven tire wear, unusual noises, or handling problems, our team can inspect the system and recommend the right repair.
+Auto Clinic of Franklin provides suspension repair in Franklin, TN for many domestic and Asian import vehicles.
+Common suspension parts may include:

 These parts work together to keep your vehicle stable and comfortable.
 If one part is worn or damaged, it can affect the rest of the system.